-TJ Rosene is entering his fifth year as the EC men's head basketball coach.
-He is beginning his ninth year as a head coach in the Southern States Athletic Conference (SSAC) and in his six years at Emmanuel College TJ Rosene has reached unprecedented heights in school history.
-In four years at Emmanuel he has amassed an 88-46 record including three 20 win seasons in a row.
+TJ Rosene is entering his seventh year as the EC men's head basketball coach.
+He is beginning his tenth year as a head coach in the Southern States Athletic Conference (SSAC) and in his six years at Emmanuel College, Coach Rosene has reached unprecedented heights in school history.
+In the six years at Emmanuel, he has amassed a 137-67 record (67% winning pct) including five 20-win seasons in a row.

 In 2010-2011: (26-8) This year was another banner season for the Lions.
-Rosene lead the Lions to the schools first ever Southern States Athletic Conference Championship in any sport.
-He also lead Emmanuel to the NAIA National Tournament for only the second time in school history- the first ever appearance came in Rosenes first year at Emmanuel.
-Rosene is particularly proud of the team not only for its on court accomplishments, but off the court as well.
+Rosene lead the Lions to the school’s first ever Southern States Athletic Conference Championship in any sport.
+He also lead Emmanuel to the NAIA National Tournament for only the second time in school history- the first ever appearance came in Rosene’s first year at Emmanuel.
+Rosene is particularly proud of the team not only for its on-the-court accomplishments, but off the court as well.
 The 2010-2011 Lions received the SSAC Sportsmanship Team of the Year Award.
 Coach Rosene was named SSAC Coach of the Year and NCCAA South Regional Coach of the Year.
-Rosenes first 4 year recruit to Emmanuel, Tedrick Hudson, eclipsed the 2,000 point mark and was named a 3 time All Conference Player of the Year all while carrying a 3.4 GPA.
+Rosene’s first 4-year recruit to Emmanuel, Tedrick Hudson, eclipsed the 2,000-point mark and was named a 3-time All-Conference Player of the Year all while carrying a 3.4 GPA.
 Rosene also landed another Freshman of the Year in Michael Stanley.
-The point guard who was a first team all-state player in Alabama lead the team in minutes played.
+The point guard who was a first team all-state player in Alabama led the team in minutes played.
 Also for the

-In 2009-2008: (25-10) This particular was a year to remember in Emmanuel College history.
+In 2008-2009: (25-10) This particular was a year to remember in Emmanuel College history.
 The Lions brought home the NCCAA National Championship.
 This was the first national championship in any sport in school history.
 The Lions got better as the year went on.
 They won 12 of their last 14 games in route to the Championship.
 Rosene was named NCCAA National Coach of the Year, South Regional Coach of the Year, and SSAC Coach of the Year.
-The lions lead the SSAC in points per game.
+The Lions lead the SSAC in points per game.
 Tedrick Hudson and Ben Brimm were SSAC All-Conference players with Hudson being named an NAIA All-American honorable mention.

 Coaching Reinhardt University: Rosene got his first head college coaching job at the age of 24.
-He led the Reinhardt University Womens program to new heights before taking over the mens program for two years.
-In both the second and third year as the Womens head coach he lead the program to back to back 20 win seasons for the first time in school history.
+He led the Reinhardt University Women’s program to new heights before taking over the men’s program for two years.
+In both the second and third year as the Women’s head coach he lead the program to back-to-back 20 win seasons for the first time in school history.
 Both were school records for wins.
 He was named Georgia-Alabama-Carolina Coach of the Year in 2004.
 He had 4 All-Conference players and 2 Conference Freshman of the year (1 men and 1 women).
 He also coached the NAIA’s leading scorer in Brandon Jennings.
 Rosene left his alma mater in 2007 to take over at Emmanuel College.

 Derrick D. Mason possesses a unique combination of youth development and basketball experience which has enabled him to be a tremendous asset to Coach Rosene's coaching staff.
 He is a 2001 graduate of Emmanuel College with a B.S. in Kinesiology.
 Mason's tenure as a coach began as a graduate assistant coach here at Emmanuel College under Coach Jerry Boone in 2001.
 His coaching career continued as a lay coach at Elbert County High School.
 Mason, who had been an assistant coach on the basketball staff at Elbert County High School for the previous five seasons, joined Emmanuel coaching staff in a similar capacity in August of 2009.
 During his tenure there he served under previous head coach, Brian Turner and previous head coach Larry Brown.
 He was in charge of player development which included, but not limited to, the spiritual, physical, educational and social development of the athletes.
 Mason played an intricate part in the success of the basketball program.
 This success included a trip to the AAA Elite 8 for the first time in over 10 years.
 Mason also served as Area Director for various Boys & Girls Clubs across the Southeast Region for six years.
 There he was responsible for the supervision and development of over 2,000 youth between the ages of 4-21 in the areas of Character and Leadership Development; Education and Career; Health and Life Skills; Sports Fitness and Recreation.